 Despite our outreach efforts, we did not hear from some of the groups that we wanted to hear from.
-Ultimately, it seems as though people may still be unaware of this statute's repeal and its impact.
-Additional collaboration is needed to identify any next steps, and additional research should be done on the impact of this bill on survivors of sexual assault.
+It seems as though many people may still be unaware of this statute's repeal and its impact.
+Nonetheless, it might be best to reinstate NRS 441A.320 or a variation of this statute to help protect victims of sexual assault.
+Additional collaboration is needed to solidify next steps and additional research should be done on the impact of this bill on survivors of sexual assault.